 The Dialog Token field is set by a non-AP MLD to a nonzero value chosen by the non-AP MLD and is set by an AP MLD to the value copied from the corresponding received EML Operating Mode Notification frame.

+(#15961)The EML Control field is defined in 9.4.1.74 (EML Control field).

-The EMLSR Parameter Update field is optionally present in the EML Operating Mode Notification frame.
-It is present if the EMLSR Parameter Update Control subfield of the EML Control field is set to 1 and the Action frame is sent by a non-AP STA affiliated with a non-AP MLD.
+The EMLSR Parameter Update field is optionally present in the EML Operating Mode Notification frame. (#17784)The field is present if the EMLSR Parameter Update Control subfield of the EML Control field is (#17784)equal to 1 and the Action frame is sent by a non-AP STA affiliated with a non-AP MLD.
 The EMLSR Parameter Update field is defined in 9.4.1.76 (EMLSR Parameter Update field).